 In conventional principles, spectrum, especially the mid-band spectrum, is visualized as a 'scarce natural resource'.
 Spectrum management strategies are naturally centered around this principle.
 However, the reality is that most government and commercial bands are underutilized.
 Scarcity of spectrum as a natural resource is a principle that applies more to urban areas than rural areas; in rural areas, a large amount of spectrum remains unused.
+Furthermore, this perceived scarcity leads to excessively high reserve prices.
+Since 2010, the Government of India has consistently used auctions for spectrum allocation and in only 1 out of the 7 auctions held so far, the government was successful in selling 100% of the spectrum.
+Unsold spectrum also implies revenue loss for the government.
+One of the reasons for this lackadaisical response, barring the 2010 auctions, is the high costs of spectrum acquisition in India - higher than many other countries in the world.
+According to one estimate, at 7.6% of their aggregate revenue, spectrum costs in India are amongst the most expensive in the world.
+Since network operators shell out significantly higher costs for spectrum compared to other emerging markets, their ability to invest in network upgradation and infrastructure is severely impacted.

-The spectrum licenses, or the right to use certain specified radio spectrum frequencies are typically national or sub-national in scope.
-As a result, the national mobile operators tend to orient their business models towards investing in more densely populated urban areas.
+The spectrum licenses, or the right to use certain specified radio spectrum frequencies7are typically national or sub-national in scope.8 As a result, national mobile operators tend to orient their business models towards investing in more densely populated urban areas.
 Urban areas have a large customer base and higher income levels.
 Therefore, operators pin their hope for a higher return on investment (ROI) from such areas.
 On the contrary, rural and remote areas have a lower population density coupled with lower income levels.
-As a consequence, operators don't want to make a large investment in rural areas.
-The unfortunate result is that the spectrum in many rural and remote areas, even though assigned to an operator, remains unused.
+Consequently, operators refrain from making large investments in rural areas.
+The https://papers.ssrn.com/sol3/Delivery.cfm/SSRN_ID3762098_code2826029.pdf?abstractid=3762098&mirid=1>